grantshandy/grantshandy.github.io/content/posts/raycasting/index.md

 ```

 Alright, now that we've replaced the `libm` trig functions, what about `sqrtf`, `ceilf`, `floorf`, and `fabsf`?
-This is where *nightly* Rust comes into play, so make sure you've "`rustup default nightly`ed yourself" or build the project with nightly features enabled from now on.
+This is where *nightly* Rust is required, so make sure you've switched to `rustup default nightly` or build each time with `+nightly`.

 Nightly Rust enables us to use an experimental module in the core library named `core::intrinsics`.
 `core::intrinsics` provides us some functions that the compiler knows how to optimize so we don't have to write them ourself.